MustCodeAl/awesome-voice-active-discord/README.md

 A curated list of voice chat active [discord](discord.gg) communities for developers, game engineers, hackers, and tech enthusiasts

 ## Why does this exist
 While this is a nice [list](https://github.com/mhxion/awesome-discord-communities) it doesn't have a seperate list for the servers with active voice chats.
-It's alot more enjoyable to interact with other humans during learning, studying, and working and get support then it is to only communicate through chat messages.
-Please be respectful in these servers as there is no where near as many users as there are in gaming and anime communities, because many individials are introverted
+It's alot more enjoyable to interact with other humans during learning, studying, and working and get support then it is to communicate only through chat messages.
+Please be respectful in these servers as there is no where near as many users as there are in gaming and anime communities, because many individuals are introverted